BorisDmv/netscan-rust/README.md

     ```

 3.  **Locate the executable:**
-    * The release executable will be at `target/release/netscan-cli` (or your project's name).
+    * The release executable will be at `target/release/netscan-rust`.
-    * The debug executable will be at `target/debug/netscan-cli`.
+    * The debug executable will be at `target/debug/netscan-rust`.

 ## Usage